mathnogueira/CTest/README.md

         CTest_Test_Success(test);
 }
 ```
-This test will output:
+This test will output in the TEXT mode:
 ```
-Test v1.0.1 -- Unit Test for C
+Test v1.0.2 -- Unit Test for C

 Number of tests: 1      Number of failed tests: 1
 >> myTest --> The meaning of life should be 42